Understanding What Is a Retirement Home: Your Guide to Senior Living Options

 Explore the key differences between assisted living and skilled nursing facilities to make informed care choices.
 Read the article for essential insights.

-Elderly couple embracing on a park bench, backs facing the camera, enjoying a sunny day.
+Elderly couple sitting on a bench, embracing, backs to the camera, in a park setting.

-By Kelly Baptie August 18, 2025
+August 18, 2025

 Discover essential questions to ask when considering assisted living options.
 Make an informed decision for yourself or a loved one.
 Read more now!